yuzhengfei/yuzhengfei.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome

-You can use the [editor on GitHub](https://github.com/yuzhengfei/yuzhengfei.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This automatic page generator is the easiest way to create beautiful pages for all of your projects.
+Author your page content here using GitHub Flavored Markdown, select a template crafted by a designer, and publish.
+After your page is generated, you can check out the new gh-pages branch locally.
+If you’re using GitHub Desktop, simply sync your repository and you’ll see the new branch.

 ### Educational experience

 I'm a master's degree in software engineering from the School of Information Science an Techonlogy, Northeast normal University.

-### Personal experience
+### Work experience

 From March 2018 to today, I have been working on "Simple Search APP" in the multimode search department of Baidu Inc., where I have been working on RD(Android&iOS)

 ### Skill
 ```markdown

 # About NLP.
 1. Master naive Bayes, SVM, Logical Regression and classification algorithms;
 2. Master the collection of text data, word segmentation, feature selection and classification methods;